Treating used water

 How do we clean used water?

-The Noorderzijlvest Water Authority has thirteen treatment plants.
-We have 401 kilometres of pipes and 110 pumps to transport water from homes and businesses to the treatment plants.
-We treat that water naturally in the treatment plants.
-Once the water is clean, we discharge it back into surface water, for example into the Eems canal or the Van Starkenborgh canal.
+Noorderzijlvest Water Authority has eleven wastewater treatment plants.
+We have over 380 kilometres of pipes and 110 pumps to transport water from homes and businesses to the treatment plants.
+At the treatment plants, we treat that water with natural methods.
+Once the water is clean, we discharge it back into surface water bodies, such as the Eems canal or the Van Starkenborgh canal.

 The treatment process

-We transport used water with sewage pumping stations and transport pipes to one of the thirteen wastewater treatment plants.
+We transport wastewater via sewer pumping stations and transport pipes to one of the eleven wastewater treatment plants.
 More information about the steps in the treatment process:

 Individual Wastewater Treatment (IBA)